PennyLaneAI/pennylane/doc/quickstart/intro.rst

 Introduction
 ============

-The :ref:`Key Concepts <overview>` section introduced the idea of *variational* or *parametrized quantum circuits* which can be optimized for a given task.

-This section is an overview of how these concepts are implemented in PennyLane.
+This section is an introduction to how the concept of a :ref:`variational quantum circuit <overview>` is implemented in PennyLane.

-It shows how to:
+It shows new PennyLane users how to:

 * Construct quantum circuits via **quantum functions**

-* Create **computational devices**
+* Define **computational devices**

-* Encapsulate quantum functions and devices in a **quantum node**
+* Combine quantum functions and devices to **quantum nodes**

-* Conveniently create quantum nodes using the **decorator**
+* Conveniently create quantum nodes using the quantum node **decorator**

 * Compute **gradients** of quantum nodes